EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 ```

-- In the src directory open the index.css and Copy and paste the code below:
+- In the src directory open the index.css and add code below:

 ```
 body {